stresearch/SAFE/debug_example.md

 There are 4 steps:
 - base image is pulled and common requirements are installed
 - dataset is downloaded to the container
-- your model is downloaed to the container
+- your model is downloaded to the container
 - `script.py` is run (which should save out `submission.csv`)

 To test your own private repo, you would need to set your huggingface token as an environment variable somewhere.
 In the Dockerfile: `ENV HF_TOKEN=mytoken`